daoran/proto/README.md

 ## Build

+For convenience there is a `Makefile` that automates the installation of dependencies and building of `prototype`, the make targets are as follows.

+    deps:
+      Clone prototype dependencies.

+    debug:
+      Build prototype in debug mode.

+    release:
+      Build prototype in release mode.

+    install:
+      Install prototype to $PREFIX.
+By default this is "/usr/local".

+    deps:
+      Install prototype dependencies.
+The dependencies are:
+      - apriltags
+      - boost
+      - ceres
+      - eigen
+      - geographiclib
+      - opencv3
+      - realsense
+      - yamlcpp

+    format_code:
+      Format prototype code using clang-format.

+    docs:
+      Generate docs for prototype.

+The command one really needs to get started is `debug`, `release` and `install`.

-To build the `prototype` library enter the following commands at the root of the repo.
+Or, if you're old-fashioned the standard way to build a C++ project is to enter the following commands at the root of the repo.

     mkdir -p build
     cd build
     cmake ..
     make
     sudo make install  # By default will install to /usr/local

 ## License